skylarnagao/peerio-client/CONTRIBUTING.md

 #Contributing to Peerio

+##Passphrase dictionaries

+If you find words that might be unsuitable for passphrases (e.g. offensive terms), you can submit a pull request containing these changes.

 ##Coding style for contributions
 Please be mindful that you are contributing to security and encryption software.
 We expect all code to be pre-reviewed for security and to be of high quality.